marler8997/zigx/README.md

 https://en.wikipedia.org/wiki/X_Window_authorization

-I have yet to implement "cookie-based access".
-To do so, I need to read the cookie from `$HOME/.Xauthority` (or the file from environment variable `XAUTHORITY` if it exists).
-According to the wiki there are 2 methods to sending the cookie, `MIT-MAGIC-COOKIE-1` and `XDM-AUTHORIZATION-1`.
+I have yet to implement `MIT-MAGIC-COOKIE` for remote connections or `XDM-AUTHORIZATION-1`.
-In the first method the client simply sends the cookie when requested to authenticate, in the second method a secret key is also stored in the `.Xauthority` file, the client creates a string by concatenating the current time, a transport identifier and the cookie, then encrypts the resulting string and sends it to the server.
+For `XDM-AUTHORIZATION-1`, a secret key is stored in the `$HOME/.Xauthority` file, the client creates a string by concatenating the current time, a transport identifier and the key, then encrypts the resulting string and sends it to the server.